Duck-Pass/docs/project_report/report.md

 To make this project we were heavily inspired by the security model of [Bitwarden](https://bitwarden.com/).
 We used their security whitepaper to build our application.

-- Master Password: this is the password of the vault, this is where the user data protection begins.
-The overall security strength of the application greatly relies on it as it is the secret used to access the vault.
+- Master Password: The password of the vault, it's where the user data protection begins.
+The overall security strength of the vault greatly relies on it as it is the secret used to access it.
 - To strengthen the security we implemented a two-step login.
-- User Key: this is the symmetric encryption key used to encrypt and decrypt the vault.
+- User Key: The symmetric encryption key used to encrypt and decrypt the vault.
 This key is encrypted using the _Master Key_ that is derived from the Master Password, no one except one that knows the master password can decrypt it.

-Below a more schematic explanation on how we make sure that know one -- even us -- except the user can access their vault.
+Below a more detailed diagram on how we make sure that know one -- even us -- except the user can access their vault.

 ![Encryption Diagram and storage](figures/encryption-diagram.jpg)